-No part of this report may be reproduced or transmitted in any form whatsoever, electronic, or mechanical, including photocopying, recording, or by any informational storage or retrieval system without expressed written, dated and signed permission from the author.
+Fire Rescue Fitness grants TAHPI (Tactical Athlete Health and Performance Institute) permission to distribute the following information to its members for educational purposes only.
+However, no part of this report may be reproduced or transmitted in any form outside of TAHPI parameters whatsoever, electronic, or mechanical, including photocopying, recording, or by any informational storage or retrieval system without expressed written, dated and signed permission from the author.
 All copyrights are reserved.